Hachi: A Dog's Tale: Plot

-The film begins with Ronnie narrating to his class that his personal hero is his grandfather Parker Wilson's dog Hachi and the story goes in flashback.
+Ronnie says to his class that his personal hero is his grandfather Parker Wilson's dog Hachi, whose story he starts narrating.

-Parker Wilson (played by Richard Gere), a professor who commutes to nearby Providence, Rhode Island, finds a young dog (played by Layla) lost on the railway station platform in Bedridge and temporarily takes it home.
-(The audience sees that it was freighted by a Japanese monastery and that the tag of its basket was torn in transit.)
-The dog remains unclaimed but grows close to Parker as he takes it everywhere with him.
-Parker's Japanese friend Ken tells him that the dog is a breed called Akita and that the character on its collar tag is "Hachi" ("Eight" in Japanese-language).
-Parker thus gives the name "Hachi" to the dog as it is a lucky number.
-Parker's wife Cate Wilson (played by Joan Allen) eventually warms to Hachi but he sleeps outside in his own shed.
-Meanwhile, Parker tries in vain to train Hachi in normal dog things like fetching a ball.
-Ken explains to him that Akita dogs cannot be trained and that if Hachi fetches the ball, it will be for a special reason.
-Later, Parker's daughter Andy (played by Sarah Roemer) gets married to Michael (played by Robbie Sublett) and Hachi is in the family marriage photograph.
+Parker Wilson, a professor who commutes to Providence, Rhode Island, finds a dog lost on the railway station in Bedridge and temporarily takes it home.
+The dog remains unclaimed but grows close to Parker, who takes it everywhere with him.
+Parker's Japanese friend Ken says the dog is a breed called Akita and the character on its collar tag is "Hachi" ("Eight" in Japanese).
+Parker thus names the dog "Hachi" as it is a lucky number.
+Parker's wife Cate Wilson eventually warms to Hachi but he sleeps outside in his own shed.
+Parker tries in vain to train Hachi in normal dog things like fetching a ball.
+However, Ken explains that Akita dogs cannot be trained; if Hachi fetches the ball, it will be for a special reason.
+Hachi digs under the fence and follows Parker to the station.
+He refuses to go home, and Parker misses the train.
+He hands him over to Cate and catches the next train.

+At 5:00 pm, he returns from the train and is surprised to find Hachi waiting for him at the station.
+He is even more surprised to learn that he came to the station all by himself.
+A daily routine begins: the two walk to the station, Parker leaves from the train, Hachi goes home, and returns at 5:00pm to receive Parker.
+Later, Parker's daughter Andy marries Michael, and Hachi is in the family marriage photograph.
 Soon after the marriage, Andy announces that she is pregnant.
-One spring morning, a grown up Hachi (played by Chico) digs under the fence and follows Parker to the railway station.
-He refuses to go home and Parker misses the train.
-He hands him over to Cate and catches the next train.
-At 5:00pm, he returns from the train and is surprised to find Hachi waiting for him at the railway station.
-He is even more surprised to learn that he came to the railway station all by himself.
-A daily routine begins: the two walk to the railway station, Parker leaves from the train, Hachi goes home, and returns at 5:00pm to receive Parker.